yenyang/CS2-MoveIt/Code/MoveIt/LongDescription.md

-﻿# Move It for Cities Skylines 2.
+﻿# Move It Beta for Cities Skylines 2.

 You can move trees, props, decals, buildings, surfaces, nodes, and segment curves.